pinellolab/haystack_bio/README.md

 The  *-h* help flag generates a description of all the command line options that can be supplied to each of the individual modules.

-To test haystack-bio, you would first need to download the genome file and then run the the pipeline on the sample data bundled inside the package.
+To test haystack, you would first need to download the genome file and then run the the pipeline on the sample data bundled inside the package.
 To download the human genome for example, please run:

      haystack_download_genome hg19